 Brush your Teeth More Often

 By brushing and flossing your teeth right after dinner, you will be less likely to crave snacks or sweet desserts late night, thus setting environment right for preventing late night snacking.

-Not only that, this will also help keep you gums healthy and teeth clean.
+Not only that, but this will also help keep your gums healthy and teeth clean.

 For more, brush your teeth after every meal, breakfast lunch, and dinner, and this will make you less likely to snack between meals.